OpenQASM 3 and Qiskit Interoperability

 cirq_circuit = cirq.contrib.qasm_import.circuit_from_qasm(qasm2_str)

-If you need to share circuits with Cirq users, exporting as QASM 2 (using qiskit.qasm2.dumps()) is currently the most reliable path.
+If you need to share circuits with Cirq users, exporting as QASM 2 (using qiskit.qasm2.dumps()) is currently the most reliable path, though simple QASM 3 circuits may import directly.

 PennyLane (Xanadu)